Y4ger/LearningGit/README.md

     pull: Fetch from and integrate with another repository or a local branch
     fetch: Download objects and refs from another repository
     status: shows the current tree status (if branch is up to date, what files are not on staging, what files have been modified since last commit)
+      -uno: tells you if your current branch is up to date with remote, if no response you are up to date [git status [-uno] ]

     add: adds a file to the current staging so that it can be committed [git add {file name}]